hiho817/kilin_ws/kilin_ros_ws/src/kilin_panel/Readme.md

 ```

 Notes:
-- The GUI can start a separate bridge process by pressing the "Start Bridge" button — this runs `ros2 run kilin_ros2_bridge kilin_ros2_bridge`.
-Make sure the `kilin_ros2_bridge` package is installed if you want that feature.
-- Ensure you have a running ROS 2 master/environment and the topics `/power/state`, `/motor/state` and corresponding publishers/subscribers available from the robot or simulator.
+- Ensure you have a running ROS 2 environment and that the topics `/power/state`, `/motor/state`, `/kilin/motor_cmd_raw` and `/motor/command` are available as required by your configuration.

 ---